 5. Avoid Prolonged Sitting to Improve Overall Health

-A sedentary lifestyle is associated with many ill effects, including obesity, heart disease, back pain, and more.
+A sedentary lifestyle is associated with many side effects including obesity, heart disease, back pain, and more.
 With the shift from manual work to office work, however, many people sit all day.

 Consider providing adjustable standing desks.
 Employees can alternate between sitting and standing to add more movement to their work days.

-Boosting your team's wellness would surely benefit them.
-But don't underestimate the concurrent benefits to your company.
-If your employees are thriving, physically and mentally, their work will reflect it.
+Boosting your team's wellness will benefit them.
+But don't underestimate the benefits to your company.
+If your employees are thriving both physically and mentally, their work will reflect it.
 If you want more focused and productive employees, help them to take charge of their health and fitness.